Caleb Gardner

-Caleb Gardner (173924December 1806) was an American slave trader, ship owner, and sea captain who was born in Newport, Rhode Island.
+Caleb Gardner (January 24, 1739 – December 24, 1806) of Newport, Rhode Island, was an American slave trader and slavery oligarch.
+He was the owner or part share owner of more than a dozen slave trade vessels.
+On many voyages, he was also the Captain of the ship.

 When he was a boy, he lived near the harbor and owned a boat.
 This enabled him to become familiar with the waters and islands of Narragansett Bay.
-As a young man, he became a sea-captain, sailing his own ship to China and the East Indies.
-He became a prolific slave trader, bringing thousands of humans in bondage to the shores of Rhode Island.
+As a young man, he became proficient in the triangular trade, sailing his own ship to China and the East Indies.
+He became a prolific global slave trader, bringing thousands of humans in bondage to the shores of: